Schyzophrenic/Tanuk_CodeSequence/README.md

 # Tanuk_CodeSequence
-Provide a cheat code function / sequence recognition for Playdate games
+Provide a cheat code function / sequence recognition for Playdate games.
+Credits are not required, but let me know if you used this code somewhere, it is always nice to hear :))

 # Usage
 ## Import the Code Sequence function